 40. Reindeer Ornament

-Whenever making ornaments, plan on the kids making more than just one type nor design.
+Whenever making ornaments, kids will love to create many different types and designs.
 Crafts-For-All-Seasons tells you how to put these ornaments together.

 41. Starry Night